 For the system parameters, as discussed in Section 2, we use normalized frequency with $f{max} = 1$ and assume frequency can be changed continuously.
-Moreover, corresponding to the analysis in Section 3 and 4, we assume $\alpha = 0$ , $\beta = 0.1$ and m = 3.
+Moreover, corresponding to the analysis in Section 3 and 4, we assume $\alpha = 0$, $\beta = 0.1$ and m = 3.
 That is, we assume the working system is always on and focus on system active power.
-For the effects of different values of $\alpha$ and $\beta$ on energy management, see [Zhu et al. 2004; Zhu et al. 2005] for more discussions.
-The same as in Section 3, we assume that faults follow a Poisson distribution with an average fault rate as $\lambda_0 = 10^{-6}$ at $f{max}$ (and corresponding $V{max}$ ).
-We vary the values of d (as 0, 2 and 5 respectively) for different changes in fault rates due to the effects of frequency and voltage scaling [Ernst et al. 2004].
+For the effects of different values of α and β on energy management, see [42, 43] for more discussions.
+The same as in Section 3, we assume that faults follow a Poisson distribution with an average fault rate as $\lambda_0 = 10^{-6}$ at f{max} (and corresponding V{max}).
+We vary the values of d (as 0, 2 and 5 respectively) for different changes in fault rates due to the effects of frequency and voltage scaling [9].
 An application fails if any task in the application fails and there is no recovery or both the task and its recovery fail.

 The number of tasks in an application is randomly generated between 5 and 20, where the WCETs of tasks are uniformly distributed in the range of 1 and 10.
 When every task in an application uses its WCET, we assume that the application finishes just in time and the system reliability is satisfactory.
-To emulate the runtime behaviors of tasks, a parameter $\sigma$ is used as an application-wide average over worst execution time, which also indicates the amount of dynamic slack available on average during execution.
-Smaller values of $\sigma$ imply more dynamic slack.
-The value of $\sigma_i$ for task $T_i$ in the application is generated from a uniform distribution with an average value of $\sigma$ .
-The actual execution time of $T_i$ follows a similar uniform distribution with an average value of $\sigma_i \cdot c_i$ , where $c_i$ is the WCET of task $T_i$ .
+To emulate the run-time behaviors of tasks, a parameter σ is used as an application-wide average over worst execution time, which also indicates the amount of dynamic slack available on average during execution.
+Smaller values of σ imply more dynamic slack.
+The value of σ_i for task T_i in the application is generated from a uniform distribution with an average value of σ .
+The actual execution time of T_i follows a similar uniform distribution with an average value of $\sigma_i \cdot c_i$, where c_i is the WCET of task T_i .
 For each result point in the graphs, 100 task sets are generated and each task set is executed 100,000 times, and the result is the average of all the runs.